The aim of the New2Me campaign is to rethink the way we shop and encourage to encourage Islanders to buy, share, swap and reuse second hand items.

 The fashion industry is responsible for 10% of annual global carbon emissions.
 This is more than international aviation and shipping combined.
 Swapping or buying second hand clothing reduces the need for raw materials to make your clothes.
 Reducing carbon emissions from production, transportation and waste will help us reach net zero.

 Find out more ways that you can get involved with tackling the climate emergency.

-Our New2Me campaign has a focus on textiles, in particular what we do with clothes that we don't wear anymore.
-We hope to inspire people to reduce the number of new items they buy and to think about how they dispose of textiles they no longer want.
-The campaign is to encouraging sharing, swapping, re-using, buying second-hand, fixing and re-wearing items.
+We want to encourage Islanders to reduce the number of new items they buy and to think about how they dispose of textiles they no longer want.
+Think about sharing, swapping, reusing, buying second hand, fixing and rewearing items.
 We're challenging ourselves to rethink the way we shop.

 New2Me facts for print

 It's estimated that UK children have an average of 4 toys they've never played with.
 In Jersey, this could add up to 36,468 unused toys.
 In addition, 28% of UK parents admit to disposing toys that are in perfect working order.